This page provides links to a range of government departments and websites relating to parenting and children.

 This Australian Government website has information and advice about family relationships.
 There’s a telephone support line and links to Family Relationship Centres in each state and territory.

 Medicare is Australia’s universal health care system, providing access to free or low-cost health care.
-Medicare is managed by the Department of Human Services (DHS).
+Medicare is managed by the Australian Government Department of Human Services (DHS).
 This section of the DHS website has information on what’s covered by Medicare, how to make claims, how to claim medical benefits and other services and assistance schemes.

 This is a national careers information website, jointly managed by all the state and territory governments.
 It has extensive information about jobs, careers, education and training to help young people plan for their future.
 It includes a section for parents on helping your child choose a career.